nyu-cso-005-fa19/hw03/README.md

 For a given code tree, we obtain the encoding of a character by traversing the tree from the root to the leaf containing the character.
-Along the way, every time we take a branch to the left, we add 0 to the representation and every time we take a branch to the right, we add 1.
+Along the way, every time we take a branch to the left, we append 0 to the representation and every time we take a branch to the right, we append 1.
 Thus, the tree above encodes the character `'H'` as `1110` and the character `'l'` as `01`.

 Decoding a bit sequence begins at the root of the tree.
 We read the